 When using the partial sample option, expand the scope documentation to indicate what inspection activities were specifically completed.
 See IMC 0611 for an example write-up.

+Samples associated with ISFSI inspections only need to be documented under the Part 50 report to be included in the report output.
+However, it is recommended that the sample also be documented in the applicable Part 72 report in RPS.

 Unresolved items (URIs) are closed in RPS-Inspections based on the inspection report that documents the resolution.
 See the non-public RPS-Inspections Desktop Guide for how to discuss or close a URI.
 When performing a follow-up inspection for URIs, the inspector should document their work by adding a statement to the appropriate scope section indicating that the URI was reviewed.
 Use the same procedure which opened the URI to close it, unless it is not a baseline procedure.
 A sample should not be credited if following up a URI in which a sample was already accounted for (no double counting).
 See IMC 0611 for details on documenting the scope, sample and results of the review.

-The Branch Chief responsible for the inspectionrelated activity performed (feeder or quarterly report) shall review the scope and samples documented by the inspector and move the toggle from “in progress” to “approved” if they find the documentation acceptable.
+The Branch Chief responsible for the inspection-related activity performed (feeder or quarterly report) shall review the scope and samples documented by the inspector and move the toggle from “in progress” to “approved” if they find the documentation acceptable.
 This enables the scope and samples associated with that inspection activity to appear in the report when the report is placed in a “final” status in RPS-Inspections.

 06.05 Entering and Approving Inspection Results